-Adult education within family literacy programs takes place in a public or other community facility suitable for use by adults.
-The curriculum should be delivered in the context of the family.
+The adult education curriculum should be delivered in the context of the family.
 The adult education component is designed to:

-- 1. Assist adults to become literate and obtain the knowledge and skills necessary or lead to employment and economic self-sufficiency; and - 2.
-Lead to sustainable improvements in the economic opportunities for their family.
+1. Assist adults to become literate and obtain the knowledge and skills necessary or lead to employment and economic self-sufficiency; and

+2. Lead to sustainable improvements in the economic opportunities for their family.